DavidyKwok/Banking-GUI/README.md

 The Banking GUI Project is designed to manage customer's bank accounts using Java and JavaFX.
 It allows different user roles to interact with the system in various ways:

 - **Manager**: Can create and delete customers (Username: admin, Password: admin).
-- **Customers**: Can withdraw, deposit and make a purchase with a fee depending on their level.
+- **Customers**: Can withdraw, deposit and make a purchase of more than $50 with a fee depending on their level.

 ### Login Interface